swatiarora11/daily-update-webpart/README.md

 ## Deployment Guide

-Though **SPFx Updates Webpart** can be used in any Sharepoint Online site, this deployment guide explains the steps required for deployment of this webpart with the help of an example Viva Connections application which is deployed in Sharepoint Online and also available in personal scope of various users of Microosoft Teams.
+Though **Daily Update Webpart** can be used in any Sharepoint Online site, this deployment guide explains the steps required for deployment of this webpart with the help of an example Viva Connections application which is deployed in Sharepoint Online and also available in personal scope of various users of Microosoft Teams.

 ### Step 1.
 Setup Viva Connections